lansoyyy/lansoyyy/README.md

 ---

 ## 🚀 About Me
 I'm a passionate developer with a knack for building innovative solutions.
-Currently pursuing a degree in Computer Engineering, I specialize in creating apps and systems that solve real-world problems, with a focus on modern technologies and clean code.
+I have a Computer Engineering degree, I specialize in creating apps and systems that solve real-world problems, with a focus on modern technologies and clean code.
 When I'm not coding, I'm exploring new tools or contributing to open-source projects.

 ---